ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ## What good can come out of asking this

+It's a chance to feel good about recent past.
 I could focus on the bad (skin problems), and I'd feel bad.
 But I focus on the good (skin healing progress), and I feel good as a result.

 Bonus value:<br>
 It briefs me on the latest events.
 For example, I watched UX videos on Youtube